-Travel the world with celebrity chef Anthony Bourdain as he visits some of the most exquisite and popular restaurants on the planet.
-Restaurants looking for secular inspiration can pick up tips from this part travel program, part international cuisine showcase.
+Travel the world with the late Anthony Bourdain as he visits some of the most exquisite and popular restaurants on the planet.
+Restaurants looking for inspiration can pick up tips from show that's a hybrid travel program and international cuisine showcase.

 The Best Thing I Ever Ate

 This show covers the best of the best, with celebrity chefs dishing on their favorite food spots and the meals that they would travel thousands of miles to have again.
 Another show for both pros and aspiring restaurateurs to watch and get inspired.

 Six chefs are featured in season one of this Netflix documentary series, and their recipes for a successful restaurant are the focus.
 Each episode of the series profiles a professional chef, with mouth-watering cinematography that brings their visions to life.